TedDaBigDawg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 12-file_type is getting the type of the file iamfile in the /tmp directory

 Script 13-symbolic_link iscreating a link named _ls_ that links to /bin/ls

+Script 14-copy_html is copying html files from the current directory to the parent directory